 JET: Japan Exchange and Teaching Program

-**The application period runs from October through mid-November each year.
+The application period runs from late September through mid-November each year.
 Early submission of applications is highly encouraged.

 LEARN MORE ABOUT THE JET PROGRAM

-For specific questions, please contact us an e-mail of firstname.lastname@example.org
+For specific questions, please contact us by e-mail: email@example.com

 You can also find more information on the following sites.